stefanha/qemu-perf/README.md

 The important files are as follows:

-- files/authorized\_keys - ssh public keys for guest that you need to provide
 - files/fio.job - the fio(1) benchmark configuration file
 - files/test.xml - the libvirt domain XML
 - benchmark.yml - the Ansible playbook